Connor-GH/libcstring/README.md

 - @safe
 - @nogc
 - nothrow
+- meant for baremetal
 - compatible with OpenD
-- compatible with BetterC
+- compatible with BetterC (unittests are not)
 - based on Meta's Folly fbstring library

 This library is NOT:
-- faster than native D GC strings (yet?) -- about 30% slower
+- faster than native D GC strings always -- more below
 - smaller than native D GC strings -- 16 bytes vs 32 bytes
 - a drop-in replacement for anything